dbolotov/human_activity_recognition_with_vw/README.md

 ###Description
 Recognizing human activities from body and accelerometer data, using the Vowpal Wabbit machine learning system.
-This is a descriptive study, with code and detailed processing steps.
+This is a descriptive study, with code and some detail for data processing, model building, and performance evaluation.

 ###Data